basho/basho_docs/source/guides/tutorials/installation/Installing-Erlang.md

 Building with kerl on GNU/Linux has the same prerequisites that building from source does.

-Then you can just build the Erlang release of your choice, as of current, you will need R15B01:
+Building the Erlang release of your choice is one command; as of Riak version 1.2, you should build and use Erlang version R15B01 like this:

 ```bash
 ./kerl build R15B01 r15b01
 ```

-This installs Erlang and does all the steps required to manually install Erlang for you.
+This builds the Erlang distribution, and does all the steps required to manually install Erlang for you.

-When successfully built you can install it using:
+When successfully built you can install the build using:

 ```bash
 ./kerl install r15b01 ~/erlang/r15b01